Concordium/translations-unofficial/source/translations-unofficial/ru/smart-contracts/general/contract-module.rst

 .. seealso::

-   See :ref:`contract-instances` for more information.
+   See :ref:`contract-instances-ru` for more information.

 .. _smart-contracts-on-chain: